Parking Lot Accidents Lawyer

 The Dangers of Blind Spots

 In April 2015, a tragic accident occurred in South Philadelphia, when one Philadelphia Parking Authority employee backed his tow truck into another worker standing in the parking lot, fatally injuring him.
+If you or a loved one have been involved in a similar incident, it’s important to seek guidance from a truck accident lawyer to understand your rights and options.
 The driver didn’t see the other man because of his vehicle’s blind spot.

 According to Consumer Reports, a mid-size sedan has a blind spot that extends backward about 13 feet, if the driver is about 5’8”; for a driver who is 5’1”, the blind spot would extend about 22 feet.
 In a pickup truck, the shorter driver’s blind spot would be 35 feet.